Archdiocese of Oklahoma City: 1905 to 1972

-In 1905, Pope Pius X erected the Diocese of Oklahoma, suppressing the apostolic vicariate.
+In 1905, Pope Pius X erected the Diocese of Oklahoma City, suppressing the apostolic vicariate.
 The pope named Meerschaert as its first bishop of the new diocese.
 St. Joseph's Church was designated as its cathedral.
-The Indian Territory became the State of Oklahoma in 1907.
+The Indian Territory in the east and the Oklahoma Territory in the west became the State of Oklahoma in 1907.
 Meerschaert dedicated about 100 new churches and recruited over 12 American-born clergy during his tenures as vicar and bishop.
-By the time of his death in 1924, the Catholic population had increased elevenfold.
+By the time of his death in 1924, the Catholic population in the diocese had increased elevenfold.

-The second bishop of Oklahoma was Francis Kelley, a Vatican diplomat named bishop by Pope Pius XI in 1924.
-During his years as bishop, he successfully resisted the agitation of the Ku Klux Klan in the diocese and continued his work as the "Extension Bishop."
+The second bishop of Oklahoma was Francis Kelley, a Vatican diplomat elevated to the episcopacy in 1924.
+He successfully resisted the agitation of the Ku Klux Klan in the diocese and worked as the "Extension Bishop."
 In 1930, Pius XI renamed the Diocese of Oklahoma as the Diocese of Oklahoma City-Tulsa, reflected population trends in Oklahoma.
 Kelley remained as bishop.
 In 1931, Our Lady of Perpetual Help Church in Oklahoma City became the new cathedral for the diocese.
 Bishop Eugene J. McGuinness from the Diocese of Raleigh was appointed coadjutor bishop of Oklahoma City-Tulsa in 1944 by Pope Pius XII to assist Kelley.
-When Kelley died in 1948, McGuiness automatically succeeded him as bishop.
+When Kelley died in 1948, McGuiness succeeded him as bishop.

 In 1949, McGuiness established the National Shrine of the Infant Jesus of Prague at St. Wenceslaus Parish in Prague, Oklahoma.
 During his nine-year administration, McGuinness saw the Catholic population in the state grow by almost 40 percent and received 1,242 adult converts in 1957 alone.
 Priestly and religious vocations increased and he made trips to Ireland and Poland to recruit clergy.

 In December 1957, Pius XII selected Victor Reed as an auxiliary bishop in Oklahoma City-Tulsa.
 However, McGuinness died before Reed was consecrated.
 The pope named Reed in January 1958 to serve instead as bishop of the diocese.
-After the Second Vatican Council between 1962 and 1965, he introduced the use of vernacular in the mass and an emphasis on pastoral over administrative skills in bishops.
+After the Second Vatican Council in Rome between 1962 and 1965, Reed introduced the use of vernacular in the mass and an emphasis on pastoral over administrative skills in bishops.
 In 1966, a group picketed his residence and called for his removal.
 They accused Reed of following "un-Catholic" policies and participating in a "worldwide atheistic conspiracy for world domination" led by communists.
 Reed died in 1971.
-Pope Paul VI replaced Reed with Auxiliary Bishop John R. Quinn from the Diocese of San Diego in 1971.
+Auxiliary Bishop John R. Quinn from the Diocese of San Diego succeeded Reed in 1971.